KonstantinData/Lead-Market-Insights/HITL_PIPELINE.md

 > **Note:** All services consume these variables via `config.settings`.
 Production code must avoid direct calls to `os.getenv` for the settings above.

+## Automatic Continuations via InboxAgent

+When a HITL follow-up is requested, the workflow orchestrator records the audit context and registers `_handle_inbox_reply` with the inbox polling agent so that future replies can be processed automatically.
+The handler normalises organiser responses using the parser utilities (`parse_missing_info_key_values` and `parse_dossier_decision`) and persists a masked audit-log entry before invoking the corresponding continuation on `MasterWorkflowAgent`.
+Any active reminder or escalation tasks owned by the human agent are cancelled at this point to avoid duplicate nudges.
+The continuation merges the reply payload with the stored event context, determines whether the research handoff is complete, and either dispatches the CRM package or registers a new pending audit for additional information.
+This flow ensures that a single organiser reply clears outstanding reminders and drives the workflow forward without additional manual triage.